Dr Declan Finney

 Profile

-Declan is a research fellow within the Institute for Climate and Atmospheric Science (ICAS) at the University of Leeds.
+Declan is a UKRI Future Leaders Fellow within the Institute for Climate and Atmospheric Science (ICAS) at the University of Leeds.

-He is currently working on the DCMEX project studying the microphysics and dynamics of deep convective clouds, and their importance for understanding climate change.
+He has previously worked on the DCMEX project studying the microphysics and dynamics of deep convective clouds, and their importance for understanding climate change.
 He previously worked on the HyCRISTAL project researching moist convective processes in East Africa using a convection-permitting model applied to present-day and future climates.
 Declan’s PhD, carried out at the University of Edinburgh, investigated the interactions of lightning, climate change and atmospheric chemistry.

 In between research posts, Declan spent a year within ClimateXChange project managing climate policy research on behalf of Scottish Government.